Quick Start Observability for AWS Edge Insights

 'Summary This alert is activated when an unusually high amount of data is transferred out of the network by a potentially malicious source IP which was not blocked by AWS WAF rules.
 The combination of a potentially malicious source IP and subsequent large-scale data transfer raises concerns of potential data exfiltration.
 This scenario indicates that the source IP may be exploiting a vulnerability or oversight in WAF configurations to extract significant amounts of data, potentially compromising sensitive information.
 Impact Potential Impact of possible data exfiltration include: - Persistent Malicious Activity: The activity may indicate persistent attempts by a potentially malicious external actor who has not been successfully blocked by AWS WAF, suggesting the capability to continually attempt data exfiltration. - Insider Threat: There is a risk that an insider may have intentionally altered AWS WAF configurations, such as by whitelisting certain IP addresses, to allow data to be exfiltrated without triggering security mechanisms. - Configuration Errors: Alternatively, the incident could stem from a misconfiguration in the AWS WAF settings, which failed to adequately block or flag traffic from known suspicious sources, allowing the exfiltration of data.
 Mitigation Mitigation Steps for possible data exfiltration alert include: - Request Validation: Rigorously inspect all requests intercepted by AWS WAF.
 Pay special attention to those that originate from previously identified suspicious IPs.
 Evaluate the legitimacy of these requests by analyzing their URLs, URIs, and other request parameters. - In-Depth Investigation: Conduct detailed investigations on suspicious requests.
 Analyze source IP addresses and assess the content and context of requested URLs and URIs.
 Determine if these requests could potentially lead to data loss or other security threats. - Rule Correlation: Review whether multiple AWS WAF rules were triggered simultaneously, which could indicate a coordinated attack or a more sophisticated threat vector. - Log Correlation: Correlate AWS WAF logs with other AWS service logs, such as Amazon CloudFront, to track data movements and identify abnormal patterns of data transfer.
 This can help in pinpointing potential data exfiltration incidents. - Review and Update WAF Rules: Continually update and fine-tune AWS WAF rules based on the latest threat intelligence and the patterns observed in recent incidents.
 Ensure that these rules effectively address and mitigate the risk of data exfiltration.
 MITRE Tactic: TA0005 MITRE Technique: T1562 MITRE Sub-Technique: 006'

-AWS CloudFront - Building Block - Data Egress Higher Than 5MB for content type=txt or Text
+Building Block - AWS CloudFront - Data Egress Higher Than 5MB for content type=txt or Text

-'Summary This alert is triggered when the response body size for requests with content-types txt or text exceeds a preset threshold.
+This alert is triggered when the response body size for requests with content-types txt or text exceeds a preset threshold.
 This condition may indicate a potential data exfiltration attempt, where malware or a malicious actor is potentially carrying out an unauthorized transfer of data from the computer.
 This alert is part of the CloudFront extension pack aimed at identifying and mitigating such security threats by monitoring anomalies in data transfer sizes, especially in text format, which are typically smaller and less scrutinized.
 Impact Potential impacts of failing to monitor unusually large text-based data transfers include: - Data Exfiltration: Malicious extraction of significant volumes of text data, potentially exposing sensitive or proprietary information. - Security Breach: Large, atypical transfers of text data can indicate that the system has been compromised, with an attacker actively siphoning data. - Compliance Violations: Unregulated data transfers, especially of sensitive nature, can breach compliance protocols, resulting in legal issues and penalties. - Network Strain: Excessive data transfers, even if text-based, can burden network resources, affecting overall system performance and reliability. - Reputational Risk: Incidents involving data leaks, especially through overlooked vectors like text data, can damage organizational reputation and erode stakeholder trust.
 Mitigation Effective strategies to mitigate the risk of text-based data exfiltration include: - Threshold Adjustments: Fine-tune the alert thresholds for text content types based on typical usage and historical data to enhance accuracy in anomaly detection. - Content Analysis: Implement advanced content analysis tools to scrutinize the nature and necessity of outgoing text data, verifying its legitimacy. - Enhanced Monitoring: Increase monitoring of text data responses, particularly focusing on known sensitive information channels. - Security Enhancements: Strengthen overall data security policies, including encryption and data masking, specifically for text data which may not traditionally be as heavily guarded.
-MITRE Tactic: TA0040 MITRE Technique: T1530'
+MITRE Tactic: TA0040 MITRE Technique: T1530

-AWS CloudFront - Building Block - Data Exfil - Data Egress Higher Than Usual For Domain & Path
+Building Block - AWS CloudFront - Data Exfil - Data Egress Higher Than Usual For Domain & Path

 This alert is triggered when data egress is higher than usual for a specific domain and path, potentially indicating data exfiltration.
 This scenario typically suggests an unauthorized or suspicious data transfer, which may indicate a data breach or unexpected application behavior.
 Monitoring and controlling abnormal data egress is crucial to prevent data loss and identify potential security threats.
 Impact The potential impacts of not monitoring higher-than-usual data egress for specific domains and paths include: - Data Loss: Significant amounts of sensitive or proprietary data may be extracted without authorization, leading to data loss. - Security Breach: Higher-than-usual data egress can be a sign of a compromised system where data is being exfiltrated by attackers. - Compliance Violations: Unmonitored data transfers can result in violations of data privacy regulations and standards, leading to legal and financial repercussions. - Network Congestion: Abnormal data transfers can consume substantial bandwidth, impacting network performance and the availability of applications. - Reputational Damage: Incidents of data leakage can harm an organizationu2019s reputation, affecting customer trust and business operations.
 Mitigation Mitigation strategies for excessive data egress for specific domains and paths include: - Threshold Tuning: Adjust the threshold values for data egress alerts based on the expected traffic and response sizes for specific domains and paths to optimize alert sensitivity and specificity. - Traffic Analysis: Regularly analyze traffic patterns for specific domains and paths to identify and authenticate legitimate data transfers while detecting and investigating anomalies. - Security Policies: Implement strict security policies and controls on data access and transfer, ensuring only authorized transactions are allowed for specific domains and paths. - Encryption and Masking: Use encryption and data masking techniques to secure data in transit and at rest, reducing the impact of potential data breaches. - Incident Response Plan: Develop and maintain an incident response plan to swiftly address and mitigate the effects of abnormal data egress for specific domains and paths.
 MITRE Tactic: TA0010 MITRE Technique: T1020

-AWS CloudFront - Building Block - Higher Than Usual Suspected Traffic
+Building Block - AWS CloudFront - Higher Than Usual Suspected Traffic

 This alert is triggered when the volume of suspected traffic exceeds the usual baseline.
 This scenario typically indicates an unusual surge in potentially malicious or unauthorized activity, which may suggest a security threat such as a DDoS attack or abnormal application behavior.
 Monitoring and controlling suspected traffic is crucial to identify potential security threats and ensure network integrity.
 Impact The potential impacts of not monitoring higher-than-usual suspected traffic include: - Service Disruption: An abnormal increase in suspected traffic can overwhelm network resources, leading to service outages or degraded performance. - Security Breach: Elevated levels of suspected traffic could be indicative of malicious activity, such as a DDoS attack or an intrusion attempt. - Resource Exhaustion: Unchecked traffic spikes can consume significant network and computational resources, affecting the performance and availability of applications. - Compliance Violations: Failing to monitor and control suspected traffic can result in violations of security policies and standards, leading to legal and financial repercussions. - Reputational Damage: Incidents of unmitigated malicious traffic can harm an organizationu2019s reputation, affecting customer trust and business operations.
 Mitigation Mitigation strategies for higher-than-usual suspected traffic include: - Baseline Adjustment: Regularly update and adjust baseline traffic levels to accurately reflect normal operational patterns and improve alert accuracy. - Anomaly Detection: Implement advanced anomaly detection systems to identify and respond to unusual traffic patterns in real-time. - Rate Limiting: Apply rate limiting to control the flow of traffic and prevent resource exhaustion during traffic spikes. - Network Segmentation: Use network segmentation to isolate critical systems and minimize the impact of suspected traffic on essential services.
 MITRE Tactic: TA0043 MITRE Technique: T1498

-AWS CloudFront - Building Block - Misses Cache
+Building Block - AWS CloudFront - Misses Cache

 This alert is specifically designed to activate upon detecting a cache miss event within AWS CloudFront.
 A cache miss occurs when a requested content is not available in the CloudFront cache and therefore must be retrieved from the origin server.
 Monitoring cache miss rates is crucial for optimizing content delivery and understanding traffic patterns, which can help in identifying inefficiencies or potential security issues related to content access and delivery.
 Impact Cache misses in AWS CloudFront can have several significant impacts, - Increased Latency: Cache misses result in longer content delivery times as requests have to reach the origin server. - Higher Load on Origin Servers: Frequent cache misses increase the load on the origin servers, potentially leading to performance bottlenecks. - Increased Operational Costs: Higher data transfer and compute costs occur as more requests are processed by the origin server instead of being served by the cache. - Degraded User Experience: The additional latency and potential for increased error rates can negatively affect the end-user experience. - Security Risks: An unusually high rate of cache misses could indicate security issues such as DDoS attacks aiming to overwhelm the origin server by bypassing the cache.
 Mitigation To mitigate the risks associated with high cache miss rates in AWS CloudFront, consider implementing the following strategies: - Cache Optimization: Review and optimize your caching strategies by adjusting cache lifetimes and ensuring that content likely to be requested multiple times is cacheable. - Content Delivery Network Adjustments: Modify CloudFront behaviors to make more effective use of the CDN, including tweaking the geographic distribution settings. - Origin Shield: Use AWS CloudFrontu2019s Origin Shield to add an additional caching layer that helps protect the origin. - Load Balancers: Implement load balancing solutions at the origin to manage increased traffic efficiently and ensure high availability and fault tolerance. - Monitoring and Alerts: Enhance monitoring of cache activities and set up alerts for unusual patterns of cache misses that could indicate potential security threats or configuration issues. - Scalability Improvements: Ensure that the origin server infrastructure is scalable to handle high loads during frequent cache misses and peak traffic times.
 MITRE Tactic: TA0040 MITRE Technique: T1499